Farmingdale College Foundation

 22. Gifts with special risks

-Gifts of the following types of property must be reviewed and approved by the Vice President for Development and Philanthropy and the FCF Executive Committee.
+Gifts of the following types of property must be reviewed and approved by the Vice President for Development and Alumni Engagement and the FCF Executive Committee.

 - Real estate;